hstha/web-development-scratch/module-3/design.md

 10. Don't confuse your users: icons need to make sense and `fit the text or action`
 11. Don't make icons larger than what they **were designed for**.
 If needed, **enclose them in a shape**

+#### **Shadows**

+- Shadow creates depth (3D): the more shadow, the **further away from the interface** the element is.
+- Shadow can be used in box and text
+- We add shadows to the element that we want to make it stand out

+`Use Shadows Well`

+1. You `don't have to use` shadows.
+Only use them if it makes sense for the `website personality`.
+The more serious and elegant the website is the lesser the shadow is used
+2. Use shadows in small doses: don't add shadows to every element.
+3. Go light on shadows, don't make them `too dark`.

+`Use Shadows In The Right Situation`

+4. Use `small shadows` for smaller elements that should stand out (to draw attention).

+- Smaller elements like call to action buttons, form element, photo

+5. Use `medium-sized shadows` for larger areas (`like entire section, card`) that should stand out a bit more
+6. Use `larger shadows` for elements (`like popover, notification, popup, menu on right click`) that should really `float above` the interface
+7. Experiment with changing shadows on mouse interaction (`like click and hover`)
+8. Experiment with colored shadows to added glows in the element

 ### Website Personalities

 1. **Serious/Elegant**: For luxury and elegance, based on thin serif typefaces, golden or pastel colors, and big high-quality images.